isabelc/edd-software-specs/readme.txt

 == Description ==

+= New Since Version 1.4 =

+You can disable the Specs table for downloads that don't need it.
+See below for details.

+= Description =

-This is an extension for [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) that automatically does several things:
+This is an extension for [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) that does several things if you enable it for a download:

-It adds a Specs table below your single download content.
-The Specs table displays these:
+1. It adds a Specs table below your single download content.
+The Specs table displays these fields:

 	- Release date
 	- Last updated date